cyralinc/terraform-provider-cyral/docs/guides/mongodb_cluster_okta_idp.md

 page_title: "Setup SSO access to MongoDB cluster using Okta IdP"
 ---

-In this guide, we deploy a sidecar, a repository associated with a MongoDB replica set, and an Okta integration with the Cyral control plane.
+In this guide we deploy a sidecar, a repository associated with a MongoDB replica set, and an Okta integration with the Cyral control plane.
 This setup enables you to allow your users to access the database using SSO authentication with Okta.